zengm71/DeepFakeChallenge/README.md

 ## Abstract

-* Participate in the Deepfake Detection Challenge (Kaggle)
+* Participate in the Deepfake Detection Challenge (Kaggle) to predict whether or not a particular video is a deep fake
-* Predict whether or not a particular video is a deep fake
+* Used IBM Cloud for pipeline
-* Use IBM Cloud for pipeline
+* Leveraged MTCNN, mixnet_m, LSTM, PyTorch, CUDA 10.0 for training
-* Report findings/results
+* Achieved an accuracy of ~ 75.45%, when predicting videos with a single face captured

 ## Introduction